lk-geimfari/lk-geimfari.github.io/_posts/2020-09-26-ten-books-which-i-read-this-year.md

 **Author**: [Daniel Higginbotham](https://twitter.com/nonrecursive)

 Once I’ve learned about Erlang and after that, I fall in love with functional programming.
-I like learning new things and what can be newer than Lisp-like language when you always had deal with Algol-like languages?
+I like learning new things and what can be newer than Lisp-like language when you always had a deal with Algol-like languages?

 I’ve learned a lot about Clojure and functional programming from this great book.
 I would recommend it to everyone interested in learning new concepts.
 Thankfully to this book now I understand how the meta-programming mechanism (quoting/unquoting)